Chestnut-capped piha: Taxonomy

 During the late nineteenth and twentieth centuries, the area infrastructure led many ornithological expeditions to explore the northern Cordillera Central mountains; however, the northern premontane slopes remained largely unexplored before political instability closed off the area until the 1990s.
 On March 31, 1999, during survey work to compile an inventory of the avifauna of the La Forsoza region, the first known chestnut-capped piha was captured, photographed, and released by ornithologists Andrés M. Cuervo, José M. Ochoa, Sandra Galeano, and Juan Carlos Luna.
 Following the capture of a second bird in May, Cuervo began to speculate that the unusual pihas were an undescribed species.
 In August 1999 a rapid survey across a wide swathe of the region encountered the unknown piha on numerous occasions, and in some areas it was one of the more common species present.
-Two birds which were mistnetted during this survey were collected and became the holotype and paratype when the species was described in 2001.
+Two birds which were mist netted during this survey were collected and became the holotype and paratype when the species was described in 2001.
 The species' discovery led to hopes that more undescribed species existed in this portion of Colombia will be discovered; since the newly discovered bird species from central Colombia that includes the Magdalena tapaculo, Stiles's tapaculo, Antioquia brushfinch, and Antioquia wren.

 The chestnut-capped piha is also known as the chestnut-capped cotinga and Antioquia piha.
-Locals call the species Arrierito Antioqueño, which translates to the "little herdsman of Antioquia," because its call reminds them of the whistles made by horsemen herding cattle.
-The genus name Lipaugus comes from the Greek lipaugēs, meaning "dark" or "devoid of light."
+Locals call the species Arrierito Antioqueño, which translates to the "little herdsman of Antioquia", because its call reminds them of the whistles made by horsemen herding cattle.
+The genus name Lipaugus comes from the Greek lipaugēs, meaning "dark" or "devoid of light".
 The specific name weberi is in honor of Walter H. Weber, a Colombian ornithologist from Medellín known for promoting conservation and the study of birds in Antioquia.
 The chestnut-capped piha has no subspecies, and seems to be most closely related to the dusky piha.
 It may form a superspecies with the dusky, cinnamon-vented, and scimitar-winged pihas.